cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **Kirbsuke#0352** made the Artifact of Spirit icon.
 - Contact: `kirbydamaster@gmail.com` or through Discord.

+**manaboi#4887** made the Artifact of Origin icon.
+- Contact: Through Discord.

 **Aromatic Sunday#2929** did offer to make icons, and thus included as an alternate version.

 ## Changelog

+**2.2.4**
+- Big optimization in Artifact of Origin.
+- Allow Imp Vanguards to be their own monster, a clone of Imp Overlord.
+- Add a config to spawn Imps triggered by Origin in intervals.
+Configurable.
+This is to avoid frame drops.
+- Properly add a name and avatar icons for these Imps.
+- Improve Artifact of Spirit by making enemies apply their movement speed changes instantly upon health change.
+- Allow movement speed changed from Artifact of Spirit be limited through a threshold to avoid frame drops.
+- Update the icon of Artifact of Orign into the official one.

 **2.2.3**
 - Recolor the Imps spawned from Artifact of Origin.